They went on and played at Fresno City College, house parties and several other hall shows all the while refining their

 met Richard, too.

-A pre-SUBTRACTIONS project was THE SLAGGS.
+A pre-SUBTRACTIONS project was THE SLAGS.
 On the gig flyer for the

-1980 Dead Kennedys show it says, a Slagg Production.
-Richard
+1980 Dead Kennedys show it says, a Slag Production.
+Richard Wineland

-Wineland on bass with Dave Propp on guitar and Rick Reneau on guitar
+on bass with Dave Propp on guitar and Rick Reneau on guitar and

-and vocals.
+vocals.
 No drummer and no actual gigs.
-But that was to change
+But that was to change soon

-soon after they hooked up with drummer Wayne Garabedian and
+after they hooked up with drummer Wayne Garabedian and vocalist

-vocalist Marcus Marootian who were jamming, too.
-I think the project
+Marcus Marootian who were jamming, too.
+I think the project was

-was called SOVIET ARMENIA.
-One night they called the
+called SOVIET ARMENIA.
+One night they called the Maximumrocknroll

 his is where the 80s Fresno punk scene started.
 Before the